Quick Links: | Beginning Class | | Continuing Class | | Advanced Class | | Private Instruction | | Skype Lessons | | Workshops |

 We currently offer nine-week introductory class sessions on Tuesday evenings, continuing classes on Thursday evenings, and private advanced instruction on Sunday mornings.
 If you are interested in an introductory class session, please submit a registration form to indicate interest and to place your name on a waiting list.
 We follow the U of I calendar and usually offer beginning sessions at the start of the school year, in January after winter break, and over the summer, but we are happy to start a new class whenever interest is sufficient.

-The winter 2024 class is full and registration is closed.
-The next introductory session will either be in the spring (beginning late March), summer (beginning early June) or fall (beginning after Labor Day), depending on interest.
+The summer 2024 class is full and registration is closed.
+The next introductory session will be in the fall beginning the week after Labor Day.
 More information about the class is available below.
 Please submit a registration form to indicate your interest in an introductory session.

 Please note: we do not allow visitors to observe class as it can be disruptive to beginning students.
 We also do not offer trial classes—a commitment to the entire nine week introductory session is required as space is limited and we must know registration in advance of the session.